CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

 9.03 Election of Officers and Directors-at-Large by Written Ballot.

-- The President, Vice Presidents, Secretary-Treasurer and Directors-at-Large shall be elected only by written ballot of the members.
-All Officers shall be elected annually and shall hold office for a one year term beginning on July 1 and ending on June 30 of the following year.
-Directors-at- Large shall hold office for a two year term beginning on July 1 and ending on June 30 of the second year.
-Notwithstanding the foregoing, any vacancy in an Officer position or Director-at-Large position resulting from dismissal, recall, withdrawal or otherwise, may be filled for the unexpired term by a person appointed by the Board of Directors.
+- The President, Vice Presidents, the Secretary, the Treasurer, Directors, and Directors-at-Large shall be elected only by written ballot of the members.
+All Officers, Directors at Large and Directors shall be elected bi-annually and shall hold office for a two-year term beginning on July 1 and ending on June 30 of the second year.
+Directors-at-Large shall hold office for a two-year term beginning on July 1 and ending on June 30 of the second year.
+Notwithstanding the foregoing, any vacancy in an Officer position, Director-at-Large position, or Director position resulting from dismissal, recall, withdrawal or otherwise, may be filled for the unexpired term by a person appointed by the Board of Directors.

 9.04 Vote by Proxy and Cumulative Voting.

 - No vote by proxy or representation shall be allowed.
 Cumulative voting shall not be authorized for the election of officers or directors or for any other purpose.